Alpha-Dolphi/Coursework-StacksMultitude/README.md

 # Coursework
-С++ working with multitude of stacks
+С++ working with a multitude of stacks